mulesoft-assets/template-wday2sfdc-worker-aggregation/README.md

 + attachment.name `OrderedReport.csv`

 # API Calls <a name="apicalls"/>
 SalesForce imposes limits on the number of API Calls that can be made.
-Therefore calculating this amount may be an important factor to consider.
-User Anypoint Template calls to the API can be calculated using the formula:

-***1 + UsersToSync + UsersToSync / CommitSize***

-Being ***UsersToSync*** the number of Users to be synchronized on each run.

-The division by ***CommitSize*** is because by default, for each Upsert API Call, Users are gathered in groups of a number defined by the Commit Size property.
-Also consider that this calls are executed repeatedly every polling cycle.

-For instance if 10 records are fetched from origin instance, then 12 api calls will be made (1 + 10 + 1).
+In this template there is only one call made so this is not something to worry about.

 # Customize It!<a name="customizeit"/>